frlan/partuniverse/README.md

 If everything worked well, you can start the server (in debug mode):

         $ ./bin/django runserver

+##### Virtualenv
+First you will have to create the Database:

+        $ source bin/activate
+        $ cd partuniverse
+        $ python manage.py migrate

+Create your superuser:

+        $ python manage.py createsuperuser

+If everything worked well, you can start the server (in debug mode):

+        $ python manage.py runserver

 ### Running a production instance behind Nginx